 The decision to pursue a career as a personal trainer is a highly personal one.
-Maybe you already spend so much time in the gym each week that you’ve frequently had the thought, “Hey, I should get paid for this.”
+Maybe you already spend so much time in the gym each week that you’ve had the thought, “Hey, I should get paid for this.”
 Perhaps you’ve had a lifelong fascination with sports, health, and wellness.
 Maybe you’re a people person seeking to turn what’s currently a hobby into a rewarding career.
-Whatever your exact reasoning, you’ve decided to take the plunge and now you’re wondering how to become a certified personal trainer.
+Whatever your exact reasoning, you’ve decided to take the plunge.
+Now you’re wondering how to become a certified personal trainer.

-You’re not the only one: fitness training is becoming an increasingly popular career choice, with the Bureau of Labor Statistics predicting the job outlook to grow by 13% between 2018 and 2028.
-To put this into perspective, the average growth rate for all occupations is 5%.
+You’re not the only one: fitness training is becoming an increasingly popular career choice.
+The Bureau of Labor Statistics predicts the job outlook will grow by 13% between 2018 and 2028.sup 1 To put this into perspective, the average growth rate for all occupations is 5%.

-This indicates that there’s an increasing demand for qualified trainers, with thousands of roles opening up across the country.
+The demand for qualified personal trainers is growing by the day, with thousands of roles opening up across the country.
 The opportunity is undoubtedly there — but before you can seize it you’ll need to get the proper accreditation to practice as a fitness professional.
 After all, clients will want to know you have the background necessary to do a great job and keep them safe.

 Here’s more information on the steps you can take to become a certified personal trainer.